Frequently Asked Questions: Your Involvement

 - Drew Beisswenger: IFMCK (book and CD)

-- Bill Black of Falmouth, Massachusetts: Cash donation
+- Bill Black of Falmouth, Massachusetts, USA: Cash donation

 - Gabriele Ceccarelli of Rome, Italy: cash donation

-- Celtic Cultural Center of Madison, Wisconsin: Cash donation
+- Celtic Cultural Center of Madison, Wisconsin, USA: Cash donation

 - Compass Records: A PG